mattdean1/contentful-text-search/README.md

 ### 2. Transform

->   Transform Contentful data ready for indexing, then store it in Redis in batches.
+>   Transform Contentful data ready for indexing.

 Here we remap Contentful fields (e.g. dereferencing, de-localising, and stripping out extraneous info), and reformat some data, for example converting markdown to plain text.